eggh234/Fall-2024-Practicum/README.txt

 Example link: http://127.0.0.1:5000

 Step 5:
-Upload files and enjoy the results
+Upload files and enjoy the results in the web browser